 Ian is the Head of the Media and Advertising Faculty at Macleay College.
 Ian has extensive international experience in the design, broadcast and advertising industries.
 These include creative postings in London (Frame Store), Barcelona (OFramestore), Vienna (DMC), Hamburg (Premiere), Berlin (Metadesign) and Sydney (VPB).
 His portfolio of work includes branding and advertising campaigns for the ABC, the Olympics, Samsung and NSW Tourism.
 Ian has created award-winning commercials, advertising campaigns, corporate films and documentaries, both in Australia and overseas.
 His latest film “OUT in the line-up” has picked up awards in Australia, US and Europe.

 DIPLOMA OF ADVERTISING & MEDIAfind out more

 Our highly regarded Diploma of Advertising and Media is a practical course for those wanting to step into a successful career in the advertising industry.
 The foundation course offers school leavers a great overview of the exciting new job opportunities in the advertising and media industries, including roles in social media and media production.
 It also offers students who have previously studied marketing, graphic design, psychology or writing an opportunity to specialise their skills and launch their advertising careers.

 This course covers all aspects of contemporary advertising across three major areas: creative problem-solving and digital production, account management and media planning, and market research and marketing.

 You’ll learn how advertising agencies and other affiliated creative businesses are structured and run.
 You’ll gain project-based experience in the creative process, the production requirements for print, broadcast and social media, and in marketing and media.
 To round out your studies you’ll also be given working knowledge about financial, legal and ethical issues relevant to the industry.

-After completion of the Diploma of Advertising & Media, students have the opportunity to articulate into the Bachelor of Advertising & Media, dependant on a credit average of 65%.
+After completion of the Diploma of Advertising & Media, students have the opportunity to articulate into the Bachelor of Advertising & Media, dependant on passing all subjects in the Diploma of Advertising & Media.

 Full Time1 Year